UESTC-LIMITI/VESC/lispBM/lispBM/doc/lbmref.md

 <a name="read-program"> <h3>read-program</h3> </a>

-Parses a string containing multiple sequenced expressions.
+Parses a string containing multiple sequenced expressed.
 The resulting list of expressions can be evaluated as a program using <a href="#eval-program">eval-program</a>.
 The form of a read-program expression is `(read-program string)`.